 C. Ewing, PhD (International Relations Program)

-C. Ewing, PhD (Trinity One and Ethics, Society and Law Program)
+C. Ewing, PhD (Ethics, Society and Law Program)

 M.J.
 Kessler, PhD (Director, Trinity One Program)